slothoth/Fall-From-Heaven/README.md

 - [ ] is it additive or not?
 - [ ] can then just do as modifier with requirements in a binaryish way, if only 5 possible ways. i.e. if unit doesnt have 20% tag, do 1 damage. if unit doesnt have 50% tag, do 3 damage. if unit doesnt have immune tag, do 2 damage for full 6.
 ## Armageddon Counter:
-- [ ] Contributons to Armageddon count (Razing non-Veil cities (makes City Ruins improvement), Prophecy Mark units being created, Wonders being created.
+- [x] Contributons to Armageddon count (Razing non-Veil cities (makes City Ruins improvement), Prophecy Mark units being created, Wonders being created.
 Ashen Veil founding, Ashen Veil spread, Compact broken (hyborem or Basium), Sheaim project, Illian projects?
 War equipment kills)
-- [ ] Lowering Armageddon count (Razing Veil Cities, Sanctifying city ruins, Hallowing of Elohim project, Prophecy Mark units dying, Wonders destroyed? )
+- [x] Lowering Armageddon count (Razing Veil Cities, Sanctifying city ruins, Hallowing of Elohim project, Prophecy Mark units dying, Wonders destroyed? )
 - [ ] Hijack Global Warming panel.
 We probably just steal the UI design of it.
-- [ ] Converting terrain to Hell terrain equivalent.
+- [x] Converting terrain to Hell terrain equivalent.
 Look into TerrainBuilder.SetTerrainType(), can also set Features and Resources.
 If not, can set plot Properties and visually change it, like JNR does? idk if that ever worked.
+- [ ] test basic functionality
+- [ ] amend to proper version with plotProp counter
-- [ ] actions that happen once counter reaches certain value     Lua: Event : PlayerTurnStarted check if some property has reached a point.
-Actually where would I store state, there is no Game:SetProperty()
+- [x] actions that happen once counter reaches certain value.
+Did this without any specific Event, instead its checked whenever armageddon counter is changed.
+- [ ] Events to implement still: Warning popup, Blight, 100Armageddon

 ## Item system:
 in civ iv, act as promotions that give buffs, and allow the dropping of item, to be picked up by someone else. can also be dropped on death, and captured.
 Also spawnable via event